camunda/connectors/bundle/README.md

 | [SNS Connector]              | 0.14.0  | [Camunda Platform Self-Managed Free Edition] |
 | [SQS Connector]              | 0.14.0  | [Camunda Platform Self-Managed Free Edition] |

-The [`Dockerfile`](./mvn/default-bundle/Dockerfile) provides an image including the [Connector runtime] and all [out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/) provided by Camunda.
-The image starts the Connector runtime with all `jar` files provided in the `/opt/app` directory as classpath.
+The [`Dockerfile`](./mvn/default-bundle/Dockerfile) provides an image including the [Connector Runtime] and all [out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/) provided by Camunda.
+The image starts the Connector Runtime with all `jar` files provided in the `/opt/app` directory as classpath.

 To add more connectors to the image, follow the examples in the [Connector Runtime].

+# Docker Compose

+The Connectors Bundle is also part of the Camunda Platform 8 [docker-compose resources](https://github.com/camunda/camunda-platform).

 # Secrets

-To inject secrets into the docker container during runtime, they have to be available in the environment of the docker container.
+To inject secrets into the Connector Runtime, they have to be available its environment.

-For example, you can inject secrets when running a container:
+For example, you can inject secrets when running it in a Docker container:

 ```bash
 docker run --rm --name=connectors -d \